 - A. Poultry will be checked in at South end of barn only on Saturday between 5:00 p.m. and 9:00 p.m., unless temperature exceeds 90 degrees and then it will be extended to 10:00 p.m.
 Breeders and eggs will check in on the East side. - B. Exhibitors MUST be present at the time of judging.
 Judging will start at 8:00 a.m.
 SUNDAY. - C. Metal cans will be provided for food and water. - D. All exhibits must be the actual project of the member. - E. All project animals must be in the member's possession by June 1, except broiler contest. - F. Members exhibiting old hens must have been keeping records on an egg production flock (not this year's chicks).
 Proof will be collected at check in. - G. Members may have only one entry per class.
-A member may exhibit four pens in the Small Animal Barn plus cavies or pigeons. - H. Points to consider when selecting pens of birds for project member's exhibit: - I. Freedom from standard defects. - J. Trueness to breed size types and colors. - K. Uniformity of size, type and color. - L. Uniformity of appearance of shank (size and color). - M. Straightness and fleshing of keels. - N. Abdominal handling qualities if the birds have attained production age. - O. General health and vigor of birds as indicated by eye color, fleshing and alertness. - P. Past production of birds as indicated by physiological changes (for old hens). - Q. It is MANDATORY that exhibitors of any livestock (small or large animals) annually obtain a Youth for the Quality
+A member may exhibit four pens in the Small Animal Barn plus cavies or pigeons. - H. Points to consider when selecting pens of birds for project member's exhibit: - a.
+Freedom from standard defects. - b.
+Trueness to breed size types and colors. - c.
+Uniformity of size, type and color. - d.
+Uniformity of appearance of shank (size and color). - e.
+Straightness and fleshing of keels. - f.
+Abdominal handling qualities if the birds have attained production age. - g.
+General health and vigor of birds as indicated by eye color, fleshing and alertness. - h.
+Past production of birds as indicated by physiological changes (for old hens).

-Care of Animals-YQCA-certificate in order to exhibit at the current year's Monroe County Fair.
+- It is MANDATORY that exhibitors of any livestock (small or large animals) annually obtain a Youth for the Quality Care of Animals-YQCA-certificate in order to exhibit at the current year's Monroe County Fair.
 Failing to obtain this certificate will result in the exhibitor's inability to have any large or small animal entries present at that year's Monroe County Fair.
-In the case of a first year exhibitor in any species, that exhibitor is required to attend an in-person, species-specific workshop through the JLA and/or SAA in addition to obtaining the YQCA certification.

-- R. Birds must be free from disease and insects or entries will be rejected. - Broiler Contest and Market Duck Contest Contact Extension Office for rules.
-Birds must be purchased in a special order placed through the Small Animal Association. - T. Pair of breeder birds is one male and one female of breeding age.
-(12 months or older) - Wild or protected birds requiring a permit cannot be shown. - V. Birds used for showmanship must be owned and exhibited on show day by the exhibitor, plus remain at the fair.
+All small animal exhibitors in any species is required to attend an in person species specific workshop through SAA in additional to obtaining YQCA certification. - J. Birds must be free from disease and insects or entries will be rejected. - K. Broiler Contest and Market Duck Contest Contact Extension Office for rules.
+Birds must be purchased in a special order placed through the Small Animal Association. - L. Pair of breeder birds is one male and one female of breeding age.
+(12 months or older) - M. Wild or protected birds requiring a permit cannot be shown. - N. Birds used for showmanship must be owned and exhibited on show day by the exhibitor, plus remain at the fair.
 A bird not judged on show day at the fair cannot be brought in from home to be used as a showmanship bird.
 In the event breeding chickens, bantams, production birds are banned from the grounds due to lack of pullorum testing.
-SAA will provide birds for showmanship. - W. All market birds will be weighed by the pen with the exception of turkeys which will be weighed in individually. - X. All Market birds must be accompanied by a market record card except broilers.
+SAA will provide birds for showmanship. - All market birds will be weighed by the pen with the exception of turkeys which will be weighed in individually. - P. All Market birds must be accompanied by a market record card except broilers.
+Cards can be picked up at the Extension Office prior to the fair or at check-in.
 Cards are to be turned in when birds are brought in.